katyhuff/blog/_posts/2014-10-08-dsesummit.markdown

 ## Most Influential Work

-A fascinating presentation by Mark Stalzer described what the Moore Foundation learned about impactful works in data science.
+A fascinating presentation by Mark Stalzer described what the Moore Foundation learned about the most impactful works in data science.
 Each of the more than 1100 pre-applications for the Data Driven Discovery Investigators program included up to five references that, in the opinion of the author, were some of the most influential in data science.
 The resulting bibliography: